 Applying the principles outlined in the Framework, National Defence has provided cost estimates for the Next Generation Fighter Capability: Life-Cycle Cost Framework Program over 42 years (2010 to 2052) from development through to disposal.
 KPMG found that the use of this period of time is consistent with the principles of the Framework.

 Q5.
-Did KPMG review the cost estimates provided by the Joint Project Office?
+Did KPMG review the cost estimates provided by the F-35 Joint Program Office?

-Costing information provided by the Joint Project Office was not subject to the review exercise under the terms of KPMG's contract.
-The National Fighter Procurement Secretariat Terms of Reference note “acquisition and sustainment assumptions received from the US Joint Strike Fighter program office will not be included in this review.”
+Costing information provided by the F-35 Joint Program Office was not subject to the review exercise under the terms of KPMG's contract.
+The National Fighter Procurement Secretariat's Terms of Reference note “acquisition and sustainment assumptions received from the US Joint Strike Fighter program office will not be included in this review.”

-Q9.
-What is the value of the KPMG contract?
+Q7.
+What was the value of the KPMG contract?

 Q1.
-Why is this independent review of costs being commissioned?
+Why was an independent review of the 2013 Annual Update commissioned?

 On March 11, 2013, Raymond Chabot Grant Thornton was awarded a contract to conduct a review of the application of National Defence's life-cycle cost estimates for the F-35.

-Q5.
-What is the value of the contract awarded?
+Q2.
+What was the value of the contract awarded?

-Public Works and Government Services Canada, on behalf of the National Fighter Procurement Secretariat, awarded a contract with an estimated value of $56,217.50.
+Public Works and Government Services Canada, on behalf of the National Fighter Procurement Secretariat, awarded a contract with an estimated value of $64,725.65 (including taxes).
 The cost was determined based on market value, as a result of the bids received.

-Q6.
-Why has the government included two additional one-year periods in the Request for Proposal for this contract?
+Q3.
+Why has the Government included two additional one-year periods in the Request for Proposal for this contract?